 4.3 Were all enrolled participants included in the analysis?

-All participants enrolled into the study should be included in the data analysis.
-When enrolled study participants are not included in the analysis, there is a potential for risk of bias.(24, 66, 122, 123) This signalling question relates to exclusion of participants who met the inclusion criteria.
-It is not about inappropriate inclusion criteria (which is addressed in signalling question 1.1) and not about the handling of missing data in predictors or outcomes (which is covered in signalling question 4.4).
+As applies to all types of medical studies, all participants enrolled into a study should be included in the data analysis, otherwise there is a potential for risk of bias.(24, 66, 122, 123) This signalling question relates to exclusion of participants from the original study sample who met the inclusion criteria.
+It is not about inappropriate inclusion criteria (which are addressed in signalling question 1.1) and not about the handling of missing data in predictors or outcomes (which is covered in signalling question 4.4).

 Enrolled participants are often excluded due to uninterpretable (unclear) findings, outliers or missing data in predictors or outcomes (due to loss to follow up).
 Outlier, uninterpretable or missing values occur in all types of medical research.
-Prediction model studies based on observational data such as routine care databases or registries, where participants are not formally enrolled and data are originally collected for other reasons, are particularly susceptible to this form of bias.
-In such instances, participant selection for the primary study should be based on clear inclusion criteria and the number of participants who meet the inclusion criteria but are not analysed due to missing data must be clearly reported.
-We note that in these routine datasets, the extent of potential bias may also be unclear due to unreported data relating to inclusion criteria.

-Omitting participants from analysis can lead to biased predictor-outcome associations and biased predictive performance of the model relative to the full study sample, if the remaining, analysed individuals are no longer a completely random but rather a selective subsample of the original study sample.
+Omitting enrolled participants from analysis can lead to biased predictor-outcome associations and biased predictive performance of the model, if the remaining analysed individuals are not a completely random but rather a selective subsample.
 (117-127) The relationship between predictors and outcomes is then different for the analysed versus the excluded participants.
-For example, excluding participants from the study sample in whom predictor values (e.g. imaging or lab test results) were unclear likely yields a study sample with participants in the extremes of the predictor range.
-This in turn may result in biased (too large) model discrimination estimates.(123) When only a low percentage of enrolled participants are not included in the analysis, there may only be a low risk of bias.
-However, a minimal or acceptable percentage is hard to define as it depends on which participants were removed.
+For example, excluding participants from the study sample where predictor values (e.g. imaging or lab test results) were unclear likely yields a study sample with participants in the extremes of the predictor range.
+This in turn may result in biased overestimated model discrimination.(123) When only a low percentage of enrolled participants are not included in the analysis, there may only be a low risk of bias.
+However, a minimal or acceptable percentage is hard to define as it depends on which participants were excluded.
 The risk of bias increases with an increasing percentage of participants excluded.

+Prediction model studies based on routine care databases or registries, where participants are not formally enrolled in some study and data are originally collected for other reasons, are particularly susceptible to this form of bias.
+When such data sources are used for model development or validation, participant selection should be based on clear inclusion criteria.
+We note that in such routine care datasets, the extent of potential bias may sometimes be unclear due to unreported information relating to specific inclusion criteria and reasons for exclusion of included participants.